Watch: 'A complete shambles' - Nats take on Govt in the House

 Ardern said Cabinet agreed to fund a testing strategy – that was what she was referring to when she made the statements.

-She said testing in managed isolation facilities was "not as comprehensibly as we expected" or what Cabinet had asked for.
+She said testing in managed isolation facilities was not as comprehensive "as we expected" or what Cabinet had asked for.

 Ardern said there has been no clear link to the border and the new cluster.

-But she said people at the highest risks are being tested first.
+But she said people at the highest risk were being tested first.

 So far, 90% of all MIQ personnel have been tested.